dwengovzw/learning_content/learning_objects/english/content/social_robot/1015_maakengezicht/index.md

 <strong>Variations and extensions</strong><br>
 <ul>
 <li>If you have more time, you can have the group design the different parts of the face themselves, using paper or other materials. </li>
+<li>Another option is to allow the group to design extra parts for the face, such as a tongue or closed eyes in order to better depict the desired emotions.</li>
 <li>The group can also write rules to make the face react to things other than sound.
 For example, you could have two faces staring at each other, where one reacts to sound and the other mimics the first.
 If one smiles, the second one also smiles.</li>
 </ul>
 </div>